 Massage Laws and Regulations

-44 states, plus Washington, D.C., currently regulate massage and several others are moving toward statewide regulation/licensing.
+Most states currently regulate massage and several others are moving toward statewide regulation/licensing.
 Most states require a minimum number of hours of training, passing an exam to demonstrate competency (for instance, passing the MBLEx or the NCE), and continuing education to practice.
 The MBLEx is administered by the Federation of State Massage Therapy Boards.
-24 states and Washington, D.C. accept the MBLEx for licensing, with Arkansas requiring it.
+More about credentials for the massage therapy profession.

 Learn more about the MBLEx.